stephenwilliams22/sge_mummer/README.md

 Edit the main script: sge_mummer.sh

 Open and correct the paths to the MUMmer installation and to the directory you placed all three scripts.
-Note that nucmer is called with the following parameters: " -maxmatch -l 100 -c 500 ".
+Note that nucmer is called with the following parameters: " -maxmatch -c 100 ".
 This can be adjusted in: sge_mummer_helper.sh

 **************************************